Food & Drink

 Aquarius in Buje on the road towards Umag after Konzum supermarket.
 Tel: 052 773 417.

 We buy our wine from a local grower, Damir Vizintin.
 You will find him at the family vineyard, San Zvanini, in Sv.
 Ivan about 2 km from Oprtalj.
 Take the road to Buje and just after Sv.
 Lucia turn left off the main road to Sv.
 Ivan following the road to the end where you will find his San Zvanini vineyard.
 He will give you a tour and tasting session and his wine costs around 40 kuna - under £4 - a bottle.
 He has a selection of red wines.
 Some are a full-bodied blend of local grape varieties and he also produces single grape Refosk and Teran - both local varieties.
 His white wine, using the Istrian Malvazija grape, is light and refreshing.
 He also produces small quantities of rosé wine and Muscat which are excellent.
-Damir speaks Italian and his contact number is: +385 (0) 9151 443 70.
+Damir speaks Italian and a little English.
+His contact number is: +385 (0) 9151 443 70.
 Call him in advance of visiting.

 Istrian cooking is a fusion of dishes inspired by the many cultures which have ruled and left their mark on the peninsula.
 The Venetian and Italian influences are the must obvious with pasta, minestrone-type soups - maneštra - and pršut - the local variety of prosciutto.
 The Austrian rulers would have appreciated the Istrian love of desserts and the skill of the bakers with tiny warm sweet doughnuts - fritule - and cruncy biscuits - krostule - part of every festival and celebration.